elementor/elementor/docs/core/common/assets/js/api/core/components.md

 The full list of components, including custom & 3rd routes, is available via: `$e.components.getAll();` Each component has it’s unique namespace, that all it’s command and routes are nested under it.

-On route to a component route, the component becomes “active” that mean that allows make sure that keyboard shortcuts of this component will work only if the component is active.
+On route, to a component route, when the component becomes “active”, it allows binding of keyboard shortcuts for each component.
 The components are extensible so a 3rd party plugin can add some routes, command and shortcuts to an existing component.

-*  **Description**: `$e.components` API is a manager, for whole **api** components.
+*  **Description**: `$e.components` API is a manager for whole **api** components.
 *  **Location**: *core/common/assets/js/api/core/components.js*
 *  **Parent**: `elementorModules.Module`
 *  **Methods**: